EDMONTON VALLEY ZOO

 THE ZOO-TIQUE

 Operated by The Edmonton Valley Zoo Development Society, the Zoo-tique is located in the beautiful Entry Plaza of the Edmonton Valley Zoo.
 The Zoo-tique offers a wide variety of children’s toys both fun and educational, adult & children’s clothing and accessories, Edmonton Valley Zoo souvenirs, and a whole lot more!
 You can even buy reproductions of paintings by Lucy the Elephant!
-The Zoo-tique stocks products from local suppliers that are environmentally friendly, such as frog-friendly products from frogfriendly.ca.
+The Zoo-tique stocks products from local suppliers that are environmentally friendly.
 During your next visit to the Edmonton Valley Zoo, be sure to stop in and say hi!

 ZOO STORE HOURS